pojntfx/networked-linux-memsync/docs/main.md

 One standout feature of `mmap` is its ability to create what is essentially a direct memory mapping between a file and a region of memory[@choi2017mmap].
 This connection means that read operations performed on the mapped memory region directly correspond to reading the file and vice versa, enhancing efficiency as the amount of expensive context switches (compared to i.e. the `read` or `write` system calls) can be reduced.

 The key advantage that `mmap` provides is the capacity to facilitate zero-copy operations.
 In practical terms, this means that data can be accessed directly as if it were positioned in memory, eliminating the need to copy it from the disk first.
 This direct memory access saves time and reduces processing requirements, offering substantial performance improvements.

-`mmap` is also proficient in sharing memory between processes without having to pass through the kernel with system calls[@stevens2000advanced].
-With this feature, `mmap` can create shared memory spaces where multiple processes can read and write, enhancing IPC and data transfer efficiency.

 The potential speed improvement does however come with a notable drawback: It bypasses the file system cache, which can potentially result in stale data when multiple processes are reading and writing simultaneously.
 This bypass may lead to a scenario where one process modifies data in the `mmap` region, and another process that is not monitoring for changes might remain unaware and continue to work with outdated data.